Montreal Fitness: There's Something For Everyone

 Guang Niu / Getty Images

-Inline skating courses for adults are offered at Montreal's extreme sports centre Le Taz, complemented by skateboarding, waveboarding and BMX biking facilities, complete with indoor skate park and speed inline skating arena.
+Inline skating courses for adults are offered at Montreal's extreme sports centre Le Taz, which also accomodates skateboarding, waveboarding and BMX biking, complete with indoor skate park and speed inline skating arena.

 Flickr user Luri Fernandez